Brahman: Brahman as a soteriological concept: Moksha

-Schools of thought
+Hindu schools of thought

 Vedanta

 The concept of Brahman, its nature and its relationship with Atman and the observed universe, is a major point of difference between the various sub-schools of the Vedanta school of Hinduism.

 Advaita Vedanta

 Advaita Vedanta espouses nondualism.
 Brahman is the sole unchanging reality, there is no duality, no limited individual Self nor a separate unlimited cosmic Self, rather all Self, all of existence, across all space and time, is one and the same.
-The universe and the Self inside each being is Brahman, and the universe and the Self outside each being is Brahman, according to Advaita Vedanta.
+The universe and the Self inside each being is Brahman, and the universe and the Self outside each being is Brahman.
 Brahman is the origin and end of all things, material and spiritual.
 Brahman is the root source of everything that exists.
 He states that Brahman can neither be taught nor perceived (as an object of intellectual knowledge), but it can be learned and realized by all human beings.
 The goal of Advaita Vedanta is to realize that one's Self (Atman) gets obscured by ignorance and false-identification ("Avidya").
 When Avidya is removed, the Atman (Self inside a person) is realized as identical with Brahman.
 The Brahman is not an outside, separate, dual entity, the Brahman is within each person, states Advaita Vedanta school of Hinduism.
 Brahman is all that is eternal, unchanging and that which truly exists.
 This view is stated in this school in many different forms, such as "Ekam sat" ("Truth is one"), and all is Brahman.

 The universe does not simply come from Brahman, it is Brahman.
 According to Adi Shankara, a proponent of Advaita Vedanta, the knowledge of Brahman that shruti provides cannot be obtained by any other means besides self inquiry.

-In Advaita Vedanta, nirguna Brahman, that is the Brahman without attributes, is held to be the ultimate and sole reality.
-Consciousness is not a property of Brahman but its very nature.
+In Advaita Vedanta, nirguna Brahman is held to be the ultimate and sole reality.
+Consciousness is not a property of Brahman but rather its very nature.
 In this respect, Advaita Vedanta differs from other Vedanta schools.

 Example verses from Bhagavad-Gita include:

 Dvaita Vedanta

-Brahman of Dvaita is a concept similar to God in major world religions.
+Brahman of Dvaita Vedanta is a concept similar to God in major world religions.
 Dvaita holds that the individual Self is dependent on God, but distinct.
+Dvaita philosophy argues against the concept of a shared existence between Brahman and finite beings.
+It sees any concept of shared existence or non-dualism (Advaita) as incompatible with the nature of Brahman's transcendent perfection.
+Madhva places importance on the unique individuality of each entity (vishesha).

-Dvaita propounds Tattvavada which means understanding differences between Tattvas (significant properties) of entities within the universal substrate as follows:
+Dvaita propounds Tattvavada which means understanding differences between Tattvas (entities) within the universal substrate as follows: